 I took a deep breath, adjusted my glasses and formed the question again, slowly.
 “What are you doing here?”

-He shrugged, still grinning.
-“I just thought it was about time I came and visited you out here in the frozen wastes.”
+“I just thought it was about time I visited you out here in the frozen wastes.”

 “Is that so?”
-I slumped onto the sofa opposite him.
-I felt that he really was in no position to be telling me I looked like crap.
+I slumped onto the sofa, feeling he really was in no position to be telling me I looked like crap.
 Not only had he seemingly slept in a cattle truck but also in his clothes and, from the look of him, for more than a couple of days.
 He needed a shave, a bath and to be about one and a half thousand miles West.

 “So how you doing?”